aridiosilva/git/README.md

 ### Branch

+A Git object, a snapshot of your entire repository compressed into a SHA.

 An independent series of commits off to one side that you can use to try out an experiment or create a new feature.
 Example usage: “Let’s create a branch to implement the new search functionality.”

+### Clone

+A local version of a repository, including all commits and branches.

+### Fork

+A copy of a repository on GitHub owned by a different user

+### Head

+Representing your current working directory, the HEAD pointer can be moved to different branches, tags, or commits when using git checkout

 ### Master branch (master)